 5. Hasselt University

 Hasselt University was founded in 1971 as the Limburgs Universitair Centrum before it changed its name in 2005.
-Today, the institution – considered one of the world’s best ‘young’ universities – has campuses in both Hasselt and Diepenbeek.
+Today, the institution, considered one of the world’s best ‘young’ universities, has campuses in both Hasselt and Diepenbeek.
+Despite having a student population of 6,700 students, the university has a growing international community.
+Currently, around 1,200 of its students are foreigners.

 The university offers various graduate programs through the Faculties of Medicine & Life Science, Science, Engineering Technology, Business & Economics, Law, Architecture & Arts, and Transportation Science.
 However, it’s widely known for its Life & Clinical Health courses, followed by its Engineering and Physical Science degrees.